 Who is it for?

 This will be a fascinating wide-reaching talk on the perspectives and influences of an innovative, current creative.
-Book your free place now to avoid missing out.
+Book your place now to avoid missing out.

 Tuesday 12 February.
 This event runs from 6.30pm to 8pm, doors open at 6pm.